-During my island hopping in summer 2021, I included Tinos island in my itinerary.
+Updated on 01/12/2023!
+During my island hopping last summer, I included Tinos island in my itinerary.

 I had some vague memories from my childhood, as I visited it once many years ago!
 But, I have heard that lately, it has gained popularity, so I thought to give it a try!

 And to be frank, I was surprised!
 Positively, of course!